Beware, a Breach of Contract Can Cost You Money, and Lots of It!

 - An agreement to employ people or consultants

 Each party to a contract is responsible for fulfilling the terms of the contract.
-A failure to perform the obligations of a contract by either the seller or purchaser is called a breach of contract.
+A failure to perform the obligations of the contract by either the seller or purchaser is called a breach of contract.

 Breach of Contract in New Jersey: What is it?